capactio/capact/docs/och-graphql-api.md

 Currently, there are no GraphQL mutations or subscriptions available.
 Once populated with DB populator, all resources are read-only.

-To see full GraphQL schema, open the [`schema.graphql`](../pkg/och/api/graphql/public/schema.graphql) file.
+To see full GraphQL schema, open the [`schema.graphql`](../och-js/graphql/public/schema.graphql) file.

 ## Local API

 Local OCH API contains GraphQL operations for managing TypeInstances.

-To see full GraphQL schema, open the [`schema.graphql`](../pkg/och/api/graphql/local/schema.graphql) file.
+To see full GraphQL schema, open the [`schema.graphql`](../och-js/graphql/local/schema.graphql) file.

 ## Examples

+To run sample GraphQL queries and mutations for Public or Local OCH, follow the steps:

+1. Open the Voltron Gateway GraphQL Playground.

+   To see how to access the Gateway on development cluster, read the [Access Gateway GraphQL Playground](./development.md#access-gateway-graphql-playground) section in development guide.

+1. Navigate to a proper directory with GraphQL schema and examples.

+   For Public OCH examples, navigate to [`och-js/graphql/public`](../och-js/graphql/public) directory.
+   For Local OCH examples, navigate to [`och-js/graphql/local`](../och-js/graphql/local) directory.

+1. Copy and paste the `examples.graphql` file content to the GraphQL Playground IDE.
+1. Click on the "Query Variables" tab.
+1. Copy and paste the `examples.variables.json` file content to the Query Variables section of the GraphQL Playground IDE.
+1. Run any query or mutation from the list.

+## Common flows

-The following section showcases a few examples.
+The following section showcases a few common usage flows for OCH GraphQL API.

 ### Querying different revisions

-For every entity which has revision support, three queries are available:
+For all entities which has revision support, a unified API is available.
+There are three nested resolvers:
-- getting the latest revision content
+- accessing the latest revision
-- getting a specific revision content
+- getting a specific revision
-- getting all revisions content
+- getting all revisions

 The following example shows the possibilities on Attribute entity: